-Operating revenues for the year ended December 31, 2020, of \$184.3 million included \$133.7 million, or 73%, of operating revenue from ten customers.
-The top three customers accounted for 48% of operating revenue.
-Receivables from the ten significant customers totaled \$4.8 million, or 56%, of total trade receivables at December 31, 2020.
+Operating revenues and leases interest income for the year ended December 31, 2021 were \$202.5 million.
+Ten customers represented 76% and \$153.0 million of total operating revenues and leases interest income.
+The top three customers accounted for 48% of operating revenues and leases interest income.
+Receivables from the ten significant customers totaled \$3.1 million, and 36%, of total trade receivables at December 31, 2021.

-Operating revenues for the year ended December 31, 2019, of \$195.0 million included \$142.5 million, or 73%, of operating revenue from ten customers.
-The top three customers accounted for 43% of operating revenues.
-Receivables from the ten significant customers totaled \$7.7 million, or 33%, of total trade receivables at December 31, 2019.
+Operating revenues and leases interest income for the year ended December 31, 2020 were \$184.3 million.
+Ten customers represented 73% and \$133.7 million of total operating revenues and leases interest income.
+The top three customers accounted for 66% of operating revenues and leases interest income.
+Receivables from the ten significant customers totaled \$4.8 million, or 30%, of total trade receivables at December 31, 2020.